restrepo/LinuxTipsAndTricks/tools/MySQL.md

-# MySQL and MariaDB tips and tricck
+# MySQL and MariaDB tips and tricks
 ## Creates a dump with proper utf8 encoding.
 See [here](https://makandracards.com/makandra/595-dumping-and-importing-from-to-mysql-in-an-utf-8-safe-way)
 * Created dump
 ```bash